top of page

 While we cannot have expected Jesus’s original audience on the days He issued these discourses to have understood much, if anything, about the Church or especially the Rapture (as these concepts weren’t yet fully disclosed in all of their eventual fullness), His message was easily understandable: the righteous living during that hour will be immediately removed as sudden judgment simultaneously begins to fall upon the wicked.
 That was the simple message!
 But today, having the benefit of full New Testament revelation, we can look back upon these early teachings of Jesus and easily recognize that He was planting “seed form” doctrine that would later be expounded upon more fully in John 14 and the epistles of Paul.

-So, from Jesus’s usage of the Noah and Lot examples, we recognize a clear typological pattern established by these Old Testament judgment events that provides support for the “missing key” paradigm.
+So, from Jesus’s usage of the Noah and Lot examples, we recognize a clear typological pattern established by these Old Testament judgment events that provides a basis for the “missing key” paradigm.
 No other view satisfies all of the contextual criteria.
 The Church will not experience any part of this time of judgment.
 Both the rescue of the righteous and the judgment of the wicked will commence simultaneously and imminently, just as was established in both of these Old Testament types.
-This is the only pattern Jesus gives us for understanding the end-times!
+This is the only pattern Jesus gives us for understanding the end-times, and this evidently was the only pattern the subsequent New Testament authors anticipated.
+We therefore must embrace it as well.

 [1] J.F.
 Strombeck, First the Rapture, Moline, IL: Strombeck Agency, 1950, p.
 69.